WHAT IS THE CAUSE of ANTERIOR PELVIC TILT?

 Anterior Pelvic Tilt is the forward and downward tilting of the pelvis, and one of its major causes is prolonged sitting due to driving, working or inactivity.

-This constant sitting with poor posture causes tightness and weakness in certain muscle which then pulls the pelvis forward into this tilted position.
+This constant sitting with poor posture causes tightness and weakness in certain muscles which then pulls the spine out of its natural curve and the pelvis forward into this tilted position.

 It’s an extremely common problem, and I’m going to use Jesse to demonstrate it because he does have a fairly significant Anterior Pelvic Tilt.

 Here’s an example of what this anterior pelvic tilt position looks like.
 You can see the really exaggerated arch in Jesse’s back and the butt sticking out.

-This exaggerated arch is caused by a few different muscles imbalances and weaknesses.
+This exaggerated arch is caused by a few different muscle imbalances and weaknesses.
 Let’s take a look at them one by one.

 First, constant sitting creates a dominance and a short, tight hip flexor, or iliopsoas, on the front of the body.
-This pulls the pelvis down into anterior tilt.
+This creates a pelvic tilting downward into anterior tilt.

-This causes a resulting weakness in the muscles on the opposite side of the joint: the glute and hamstring muscles.
+This causes a resulting weakness in the muscles on the opposite side of the joint: the gluteus maximus and hamstring muscles.

-Second, the lumbar spine is forced to extend and arch as it compensates to allow us to be upright.
-Regular sitting also typically causes weak stretched out glutes that exacerbate this same problem.
+Second, the lumbar spine is forced to extend and arch away from its neutral position as it compensates to allow us to be upright.
+Regular sitting also typically causes weak stretched out gluteus muscles that exacerbate this same problem.

-Those weak glutes aren’t doing their job to help keep our pelvis and spine in proper alignment.
+Those weak buttocks muscles aren’t doing their job to help keep our pelvis and spine in proper alignment.
 Ultimately this can cause the lumbar spine to overwork, creating tightness, lower back pain and eventually more serious back issues.

-Then, to make matters worse, the exaggerated curvature in the lower back often causes a protrusion of the stomach, especially when the muscles of the abs aren’t strong enough to counteract the downward pull of the pelvis.
+Then, to make matters worse, the exaggerated curvature in the lower back often causes a protrusion of the stomach, especially when the core muscle aren’t strong enough to counteract the downward pull of the pelvis.

 Let’s briefly recap this cascade of issues caused:

-- Excessive sitting makes the hip flexors too shortened and tight, which pulls the pelvis into anterior tilt, and causes weakness in the glutes and hamstrings.
+- Excessive sitting makes the hip flexors too shortened and tight, which pulls the pelvis into anterior tilt, and causes weakness in the gluteus muscles and hamstrings.